kimdurante/intro-to-gdal/content/raster.md

 ## Using GDAL with Raster Data

 GDAL supports a wide-range of raster formats through the use of drivers which contain specifications and capabilities for reading and writing data.

-The list of raster drivers currently supported by GDAL can be found here: (https://gdal.org/drivers/raster/index.html)[https://gdal.org/drivers/raster/index.html].
+The list of raster drivers currently supported by GDAL can be found here: [https://gdal.org/drivers/raster/index.html](https://gdal.org/drivers/raster/index.html).

-## Raster Data
+## Inspecting Data

 Use ```gdalinfo``` to list information about a raster dataset.
-This will output properties about the data including file format, projection, extent, metadata, and raster band information:
+This will output properties about the data including file format, projection, extent, metadata, and raster band information.

-### GeoTIFFs
+Run the following command:

 ```
 $ gdalinfo geotiffs/SF1987.tif
 ```